Couples therapy: Relationship counselor or couple's therapist

 In both methods, the practitioner evaluates the couple's personal and relationship story as it is narrated, interrupts wisely, facilitates both de-escalations of unhelpful conflict and the development of realistic, practical solutions.
-The practitioner may meet each person individually at first, but only if this is beneficial to both, is consensual, and is unlikely to cause harm.
-Individualistic approaches to couple problems can cause harm.
+The practitioner may meet each person individually at first, but only if this is beneficial to both, there is consensual, and is unlikely to cause harm; individualistic approaches to couple problems can cause harm.
 The counselor or therapist encourages the participants to give their best efforts to reorient their relationship with each other.
 One of the challenges here is for each person to change their own responses to their partner's behavior.
 Other challenges to the process are disclosing controversial or shameful events, and revealing closely guarded secrets.
 Not all couples put all of their cards on the table at first.
-This can take time, and requires patience, and commitment to the repair of the relationship.
+This can take time, and requires patience and commitment to repairing the relationship.